Bigpig4396/PyTorch-Generative-Adversarial-Imitation-Learning-GAIL/README.md

 This is a pytorch implementation of GAIL in a navigation problem.
 Just run "GAIL_OppositeV4.py".
 The program first train a expert to solve the task, then sample a expert trajectory, then use GAIL to imitate it.

-Then environment is something like that
+Then environment is something like that, start position is red, goal position is green.

 ![image](https://github.com/Bigpig4396/PyTorch-Generative-Adversarial-Imitation-Learning-GAIL/blob/master/env.png)